Chapter 2.05 Subdivision Improvements

 3. All other improvements, which the City deems reasonably necessary to promote the public health, safety and welfare.

-B. In determining the particular needs of the subdivision and in determining whether any of the improvements specified in 2.05.005(A) shall be required in a particular subdivision, the City Engineer or Land Use Authority Board shall consider, among other things:
+B. In determining the particular needs of the subdivision and in determining whether any of the improvements specified in 2.05.005(A) shall be required in a particular subdivision, the City Engineer or Development Review Committee shall consider, among other things:

 1. Compliance with existing plans adopted by the City Council.